 Limitation #1: Ratios Only Indicate Areas of Underperformance, But Not the Reasons for Underperformance

-Ratio analysis is only an indicator of company performance; it does not show the causes of ratios.
-Additional financial reports are required to analyse the causes of ratios, however, this could not be enough due to limited disclosure.
+Ratio analysis is only a high level indicator of a company performance; it does not show the causes of ratios.
+Information, such as financial reports, need to be analysed to determine the root causes of a ratio result.

 For example, a company might have an improved inventory turnover suggesting of better inventory management.
 However, the cause of this ratio could be from increased discounts to lure customers to purchase more inventory, a sign of poor inventory management.

 Ratio analysis is only limited by the disclosure of information by companies.
-If companies choose not disclose some information, then certain ratios cannot be calculated.
+A Company may choose not to disclose certain information that may be necessarily to calculate a ratio.

 Ratio analysis can sometimes be limited in comparability due to the different accounting structures and systems of different companies.